Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Thailand’s adoption of OECD rules on Transfer Pricing

-There was a popular misconception about the Thai Transfer Pricing rules that came into play in May, 2020.
-Many seemed to believe that, because they only needed to provide Transfer Pricing documentation on request from the tax department, they wouldn’t need to have it ready in advance.
-This was not only wrong, but dangerous.
+There is a popular misconception about the Thai Transfer Pricing rules.
+Many seem to believe that, because they only needed to provide Transfer Pricing documentation on request from the tax department, they don't need to have it ready in advance.
+This is not only wrong, but can have some serious consequences.

 Here’s how it would play out: if the tax department requests documentation to prove you’re compliant with Transfer Pricing, you have 60 days to present it to them.
 However, you can extend another 60 days on top of this, making it a total of 120 days from when you received the request, or a further 60 days again if it’s your first time having these documents requested, making it a total of 180 days.